Hiruko the Goblin

-Hiruko the Goblin (Yōkai Hantā: Hiruko (妖怪ハンター ヒルコ, Yōkai Hunter: Hiruko)) is a 1991 Japanese horror film directed by Shinya Tsukamoto and starring Kenji Sawada.
+Hiruko the Goblin (妖怪ハンター ヒルコ, Yōkai Hantā: Hiruko), also known as Yōkai Hunter: Hiruko, is a 1991 Japanese horror film directed by Shinya Tsukamoto and starring Kenji Sawada.
 It is based on a manga by Daijiro Morohoshi.

 Plot

 Young and energetic archeologist Reijiro Hieda is discredited for advocating wild theories about the supernatural.
 A letter from his brother-in-law Takashi Yabe, a junior high school teacher, tells of his discovery of an ancient tomb built to seal a yōkai (evil spirit).
 Yabe and his student Reiko Tsukishima investigated the burial mound but mysteriously disappeared.

 Hieda arrives in town to look into the matter and meets Masao, Yabe's son.
 Masao earlier searched for his father in the school and saw a returned Reiko at the schoolhouse, seemingly seducing his classmate Kono.
 Masao was afflicted with mysterious incidents where his back heats up, emits smoke and shows small blackened faces of the dead.

 Masao and Hieda search the schoolhouse and find Kono, as well as his friends Aoi and Katagiri are horrifically murdered with a switchblade.
 The nephew and uncle pair initially suspects the janitor, Watanabe, who had tried to keep people away from the schoolhouse, but soon realize that the disembodied singing head of Reiko is the culprit.

 Discovering Yabe's notebook, Hieda learns that the tomb sealed a yōkai named Hiruko.
 Believing Hiruko is behind the incidents, Hieda sets out to learn the spells to open and close the way into the burial mound sanctum.
 Watanabe, who had earlier cut the power lines to the schoolhouse, attacks the pair, though Masao successfully takes his gun in the struggle.
-Back at the schoolhouse again, the pair encounter Reiko, who now spot spider-legs.
+Back at the schoolhouse again, the pair encounter Reiko, who now sports spider-legs.
 Watanabe attacks Hieda, while Reiko attacks Masao.
 After escaping from the schoolhouse, Reiko gains insect-like wings and the four have another scuffle, although Reiko escapes after being repelled by bug spray.